 Dolby Digital 5.1 / AC-3: The benchmark

-Remember Laser Discs?
-Though the medium was first invented in 1978, it wasn’t until 1983 when Pioneer Electronics bought majority interest in the technology that it enjoyed any kind success in North America.
-One of the advantages of the Laser Disc (LD) is that it provided a lot more storage space than VHS tape.
-Dolby took advantage of this fact and created AC-3, now known better as Dolby Digital.
+Remember LaserDisc?
+Though the medium was first invented in 1978, it wasn’t until 1983, when Pioneer Electronics bought a majority interest in the technology, that it enjoyed any kind of success in North America.
+One of the advantages of LaserDisc (LD) is that it provided a lot more storage space than VHS tape.
+Dolby took advantage of this and created AC-3, now known better as Dolby Digital.
 This format improved on Pro-Logic in that it allowed for stereo surround speakers that could provide higher bandwidth sound.
 It also facilitated the addition of a low-frequency effects channel, adding the “.1” in 5.1, which is handled by a subwoofer.
-All of the information in Dolby Digital 5.1 is discrete –no matrixing necessary.
+All of the information in Dolby Digital 5.1 is discrete for each channel — no matrixing necessary.

 Image courtesy of Dolby